 - Owners

-Knowledge becomes a governed neural layer
+Knowledge becomes a governed layer

 Documents, databases, graph relationships, retrieval, memory, and feedback loops are connected with permissions and freshness rules.